-As remote work becomes more popular, digital nomads encounter complex tax requirements, no matter which foreign country they are in.
+As remote work becomes more popular, digital nomads need to be more aware of their tax requirements, no matter which foreign country they are in.
 Understanding the tax obligations that come with this freedom is critical.
-Digital nomads often have to deal with several tax jurisdictions, each with its own rules regarding income earned abroad.
+Digital nomads will often need to deal with several tax jurisdictions, each with its own rules regarding income earned abroad.

 The amount of tax paid by digital nomads can vary significantly based on their home country, the countries they work in, the duration of their stays, and the nature of their work.